telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 ## Backward compatibility considerations

 Transient entity were introduced in Orion 1.15.0.
-Up to Orion 1.14.0 `dateExpires` is interpreted as an attribute without any special semantic.
+Up to Orion 1.14.0 `dateExpires` is interpreted as a regular attribute without any special semantic.
 So, what would happen in the case you are already using an attribute named `dateExpires` in your application before upgrading to Orion 1.15.0?

 Existing entities using `dateExpires` will keep using it in the same way until the attribute gets updated.
 That is, if `dateExpires` is not a `DateTime` (e.g. a number, a regular string, etc.) it will keep with the same value (e.g. in GET operations, etc.).
 If `dateExpires` is a `DateTime` that datetime will not be interpreted as an expiration date (i.e. the entity will not be deleted after the datetime passes).

+However, even in the case the attribute would keep its previous value without any special semantic, note that `dataExpires` becomes a builtin attribute, so it is not shown except if explicetly requested with `attrs` URI parameter (in GET based queries) or `"attrs"` field (in `POST /v2/op/query`).

-However, once `dateExpires` attribute get updated for first time, it will start to mean an expiration date on the given entity, with the behaviour described in previous section.
+Once `dateExpires` attribute get updated for first time, it will start to mean an expiration date on the given entity, with the behaviour described in previous section.
 Please, **take this into account in the case you were implementing client-side expiration based on the value of that attribute, as your entities could be automatically deleted in an unwanted way**.